ivndot/dotfiles/README.md

-# Debian 10 Setup
+# Debian 11 Setup

-This is the guide step by step to configure the setup on Debian.
+This is a guide step by step to configure my setup on Debian 11.

 ![Image 1](./preview/screenshot.png)